 Take some good quality leftover bread, soak it in milk or water for a few minutes, squeeze some but not all of the water, and crumble into the chicken meatball mixture.
 Form the chicken meatballs and if they feel too lose, stash them in the fridge to firm up for 20 minutes before baking in the oven

 How Long Do I Bake Meatballs For?

 Bake meatballs in a sheet tray in the oven for 15-20 minutes at 350 degrees F or until the internal temperature reached 155 degrees F. The meatballs will carry over to 160 degrees F after you take them out of the oven.
 It is important that you don’t overcook the meatballs as chicken can dry out easily.
 After 15 minutes, cut one of the chicken meatballs in half to see if thy are ready.

 Chicken Meal Prep Recipes For The Week

 This meal prep recipe for chicken meatballs is served with two tasty side dishes.
-The first is penne pasta tossed in poor mans pesto made from peanuts and parsley.
-Pine nuts and basil are expensive, which is why I used parsley and peanuts, and guess, what it still tastes delish!
-If you want to make this recipe low carb, toss the pesto sauce with shirataki noodles, like I do with this other meal prep recipe, that even makes it keto approved.
+The first is penne pasta tossed in poor man’s pesto made from peanuts and parsley.
+Pine nuts and basil are expensive, which is why I used parsley and peanuts, and guess what?
+It still tastes delish!
+If you want to make this recipe low carb, toss the pesto sauce with shirataki noodles, like I do with this other meal prep recipe that even makes it keto approved.